 Over the years, warm and comforting Italian Chickpea Soup has been a family favorite.
 Like a minestrone, this soup is a one-pot meal, as it has a variety of vegetables, beans, and pasta (added for extra heartiness).
 You can use any kind of short pasta in this soup such as fusilli (spirals), farfalle (bowties), wheels, or shells.
 Make it gluten-free by using a gluten-free variety of pasta.

-Recently I taught a lesson on how to make this soup at my daughter’s elementary classroom.
-Below is a photo of the soup the children made.
+Recently I taught how to make this soup at my daughter’s elementary classroom.
+Here’s a photo of the soup the children made.
 We made the recipe X4, which fed about 35 people.
-And using all organic ingredients, the cost came to $2 per person including soup, pasta, bread, and butter.
-Very economical meal!
+Using all organic ingredients, the cost came to $2 per person including soup, pasta, bread, and butter.
+Very economical!

-The secret to making this soup delicious is to make your chickpeas from scratch.
+The secret to making Italian Chickpea Soup delicious is to make your chickpeas from scratch.
 To make it easier, prepare your chickpeas in advance.
 You can store them in the refrigerator or freezer until you’re ready to make the soup.

 I use a pressure-cooker to make my chickpeas, but they can be made in a regular pot (it just takes longer).
 I recommend making a big batch of chickpeas and freezing some away in quart-sized freezer bags that you can use later on to make hummus or another batch of soup.
 Here is my recipe for Homemade Chickpeas.

 If using canned chickpeas, I recommend a variety made without preservatives like the Eden brand.
 They still need to be seasoned, as they are not prepared in the same way as homemade chickpeas, but at least they don’t have a bunch of added preservatives.